avi892nash/LaungeTest/memory-bank/activeContext.md

 - Resolving `partner-backend` deployment errors on Render.

 ## Recent Changes
+- Updated `partner-backend/package.json` to downgrade Express from `^5.1.0` to `^4.19.2` and `@types/express` from `^5.0.2` to `^4.17.21`.
+This is to address a `TypeError: Missing parameter name at 1: https://git.new/pathToRegexpError` during deployment, potentially caused by an issue in the pre-release version of Express 5.
+- Updated `render.yaml` to specify `NODE_VERSION: 20` (upgraded from 18) to use a current LTS version of Node.js.
-- Updated `render.yaml` to change the `buildCommand` for the `lounge-app` service (partner-backend) to `npm install && npm run build`.
+- Previously: Updated `render.yaml` to change the `buildCommand` for the `lounge-app` service (partner-backend) to `npm install && npm run build`.
 This ensures dependencies are explicitly installed before compilation.
 - Previously: Updated `partner-backend/tsconfig.json` to include `"types": ["node"]` in `compilerOptions`.
 This was intended to fix TypeScript errors related to missing Node.js built-in types (e.g., `process`, `__dirname`, `console`, `path`) and potentially improve type resolution for `express` and `cors`.
 This change alone was not sufficient.
 - Previous (Frontend):
     - Refactored `src/screens/ExploreScreen.tsx` layout to achieve a blue top section and a light grey main background, with a white card for "Membership benefits":